 - Knives and weapons

 - Alcohol

 - Illegal drugs

 - Stolen items

 - Tobacco and cigarette papers

 - Vaping equipment

 - Fireworks

 - Pornographic images

 - Articles likely used to commit an offence, cause personal injury or damage to property.

-If a student does not consent to a search for any of the items listed above, police may be contacted.
+If a student does not consent to a search, parents are informed and may be asked to come to the school site and support.
+The student will be withdrawn from lessons, and the police may be contacted.